Administration, rules and the single market – why does it matter?

 Payment delays by public authorities

 This indicator measures delays by public authorities in making payments to businesses.
-The indicator shows the number of days by which public authorities missed contractual payment deadlines.
+It shows the number of days by which public authorities missed contractual payment deadlines.

-Lower values indicate a better performance, as the goal is to reduce payment delays.
-Negative figures are possible and desirable (these would indicate that the public authorities pay on average earlier than stipulated in the contract).
+Lower values for this indicator point to a better performance, because the goal is to reduce payment delays.
+Negative figures are not only possible but desirable, because they indicate that the public authorities pay on average earlier than stipulated in the contract.

 Source: World Bank, Doing Business Report 2020.
 The data are collected from questionnaire responses by local insolvency practitioners and verified through the study of laws, regulations and public information on bankruptcy systems.